next-adv/angular-core/README.md

 P.S. **If you published the wrong package**, run `npm unpublish <@company/package>`

+## Schematics

+In order to develop schematics:

+1. Version and build the library
+2. In the library folder, run `npm run build` to copy the schematics in the *dist/lib* folder
+3. In the _dist/lib_ folder run `npm publish`

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.